TiBeN/15khz-arcade-pkg/README.md

 desktop LCD screen.

 The documentation is software oriented.
-Some tips about hardware are given but the setup is up to the user.
+Some tips about hardware are given but this part of the setup is up to the user.
+Resources are available online for that.

 Tools and packages are not directly provided but a Makefile to build them.